FAFSA Form Updates

 What happens if a contributor provides consent but doesn't sign the application?

-Beginning in 2024-25, there will be only two options for filing a FAFSA form: electronically, through studentaid.gov, or the option to file on paper.
 Once an application is started online, all parties must complete it online.
-So that means if a signature is missing, the parent or the contributor that needs to complete their section and/or sign the application must obtain an FSA ID and get into the application and complete their section.
-There is no option to print a signature page.
-For this reason, a financial aid administrator will not be able to submit a complete FAFSA form on your behalf because the consent provision requires all contributors to sign the application.
-Students and parents will be required to have an FSA ID to complete the FAFSA application online.
+So that means if a signature is missing, the parent or the contributor that needs to complete their section and/or sign the application must obtain a Federal Student Aid Account and get into the application and complete their section.
+Students and parents are required to have an Federal Student Aid Account to complete the FAFSA application online.
 If they choose to mail a paper FAFSA, both will need to provide consent on the paper FAFSA, and both will need to provide signatures and mail the application to the U.S. Department of Education address on the paper application.
 This method is NOT recommended due to complexity and very lengthy processing time.

 In what situations will there be a match with IRS, but IRS wouldn't provide information?